-3It seems that the late internal resource allocation strategy of xfs (or another currently unknown reason) could be the reason for some resource deadlocks which appear only with xfs and only under extremely high IO
+3It seems that the late internal resource allocation strategy of xfs (or another currently unknown reason) could

 2.2.
 Setup Primary and Secondary Cluster Nodes

 If you already use DRBD, you may migrate to MARS (or even back from MARS to DRBD) if you use external4 DRBD metadata (which is not touched by MARS).